 - 1. Find a 90% confidence interval for the mean IQ of the mothers.
 Do the same for the fathers.
 Do they overlap? - 2.
 Test the hypothesis that the mothers of gifted children have higher IQs, on average, than the fathers.
 Write out all of the steps.
-What do you conclude? - (a) State the null and alternative hypotheses - (b) Check that diff meets the conditions listed above - (c) Compute the standard error of the mean (SE{diff}) and the degrees of freedom

-- (d) Compute the test statistic (T) - (e) Compute the p-value and draw a conclusion [Use the table at the back of the book, or the pt() function in R.] - (f) Write a sentence that provides an interpretation of your result
+What do you conclude? - (a) State the null and alternative hypotheses - (b) Check that diff meets the conditions listed above - (c) Compute the standard error of the mean $(SE{diff})$ and the degrees of freedom - (d) Compute the test statistic (t) - (e) Compute the p-value and draw a conclusion [Use the pt() function in R.] - (f) Write a sentence that provides an interpretation of your result